 For CT myelography Myelography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , CT is done after a needle is inserted into the lower back to inject a radiopaque contrast agent (which can be seen on x-rays) into the fluid that surrounds the spinal cord.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , CT is done after a needle is inserted into the lower back to inject a radiopaque contrast agent (which can be seen on x-rays) into the fluid that surrounds the spinal cord.

 For electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , a small needle is inserted into a muscle to record its electrical activity when the muscle is at rest and when it is contracting.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , a small needle is inserted into a muscle to record its electrical activity when the muscle is at rest and when it is contracting.

 Nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more use electrodes or small needles to stimulate a nerve.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more use electrodes or small needles to stimulate a nerve.
 Then doctors measure how fast the nerve transmits signals.